- Julia Ducournau

 - Release Date

 The first-year veterinary students gather as ordered.
 The older students, who demand to be called “elders” or “Great Ones,” throw the newbies’ mattresses out the window, force them to crawl on all fours, and dress them in lab coats for a macabre tradition: they douse the freshmen in a shower of blood from above before lining them up for the climax of this initiation—each new student must eat a raw rabbit kidney, followed by a shot of liquor.
 In Raw, the debut feature film from French writer-director Julia Ducournau, these cruel rituals spark an awakening of Cronenberian proportions.
 The film, set against the backdrop of university hazing, explores a young straight-A overachiever discovering new desires and pleasures of the flesh.
 Ducournau uses one taboo subject, cannibalism, to mine the sometimes-taboo subject (at least in certain conservative circles) of female sexuality on film.
 Creating a rich metaphor for coming of age and sexual awakening, Ducournau achieves a brilliantly feminist network of intellectual and bodily symbols.
-Full of visceral horror and thoughtful meditation on the various hungers of youth, Raw is a blazingly original and confidently crafted debut.
+Full of visceral horror and a thoughtful meditation on the various hungers of youth, Raw is a blazingly original and confidently crafted debut.

 Justine (Garance Marillier), a sweetly naive 16-year-old prodigy, follows her family’s strident traditions as both a vegetarian and a veterinarian.
 We see as much when her mother responds to a rogue meatball in Justine’s mashed potatoes like a chunk of poison.
 Justine’s distaste for animal flesh has been thoroughly entrenched, so eating a rabbit kidney marks a first.
 Her rebellious older sister, Alexia (Ella Rum), urges her to comply with the ritual out of tough love.
 Pressured, Justine concedes and nearly vomits afterward.
 At university, their sisterhood becomes combative—Alexia wants Justine to conform to the school’s disturbing blend of booze, sex, parties, and ghastly games, and she grows frustrated with her sister’s inexperience.
 Justine adapts quickly and, soon enough, they will bond in their shared tastes, even if there remains a rivalry over the attention of Justine’s gay roommate, Adrien (Rabah Nait Oufella).